UC San Diego

 • Demolition costs

-4. Prove that damaged items are University property.
+4. Prove damaged items are University property.

 • Collect the following paperwork: